theoptips/mentor_FAQ/FAQ_ML.md

 - Answer 010 There is a recommended format and page number should be substantial.
 [Capstone Report Template](https://github.com/udacity/machine-learning/blob/master/projects/capstone/capstone_report_template.md)
 - Answer 011 [machine learning textbook online](http://aima.cs.berkeley.edu/)
 - Answer 012 Checking the syllabus of each nanodegree is the best way to understand the detailed differences among those great choices.
+- Answer 013 Check class imbalance, check curse of dimensionality (how many rows of data do you have), feature engineering, column selection, data cleaning, scaling, transformation, converting colored image to black and white?
+Best metrics.
+Benchmark is important!
+- Answer 014 It is located in the Resource tab on the left.
+The resource tab is right underneath the search tab.

 # Related FAQ
 - Project Amazon SageMaker Deployment 001